kanata-05/tails/README.md

 - add mobile support :3

 ### current issues
-- tails's speech only works once, I'll be switching over to another lib anyways
-- font doesn't work
-if you find any other issues, please open an issue in the issues tab!
+- Scrolling in speech bubbles doesn't work :3 if you find any other issues, please open an issue in the issues tab!

 ### credits